 Justice Antonin Scalia, among the minority of justices, made his dissent known from the bench.
 Disagreeing from the bench does not happen often, and signifies a very strong contradictory opinion.
 From the bench, Justice Scalia stated that the entire purpose of DNA testing in criminal cases is to solve cold cases, not to identify suspects who are in custody for their potential connection to serious offenses.
-The Koffel Law Firm supports Justice Scalia's dissent.
+Koffel Brininger Nesbitt supports Justice Scalia's dissent.

 While the majority of justices did not dispute the basic principles of the Fourth Amendment, that evidence cannot be gathered without reasonable suspicion, their ruling will now make it possible for DNA to be collected from any individual arrested, whether rightly or wrongly.

 Justice Scalia is a strong proponent of Fourth Amendment rights, recently ruling on limiting the use of drug-sniffing dogs as well as blood testing in DUI/DWI investigations.